techworkersco/twc-site-berlin/statute.md

 1.3.1

 The members of Berlin TWC should be considered equal among each other and equal to every other worker.
 A member is expected to show solidarity to other workers through the pursuit of the organisation's goals.
-Each member contributes at the best of their intellectual, physical and economic capabilities.
+Every member is expected to contribute to the best of their abilities.

 1.4